hncuong/topicmodel-lib/doc/api/api_dataset.rst

 - **get_total_docs** ()

-  get number of documents which is analyzed
+  Return number of documents which have been analyzed until now

 - **get_num_tokens** ()

-  get number of words of corpus
+  Return number of words in corpus

 - **get_num_terms** ()

-  get number of terms of vocabulary
+  Return number of unique terms in corpus (size of vocabulary set)